Mehran Karimi Nasseri: Early life

-Nasseri was born in the Anglo-Persian Oil Company settlement located in Masjed Soleiman, Iran.
+Nasseri was born in the Anglo-Persian Oil Company settlement located in Masjed Soleyman, Iran.
 His father, Abdelkarim, was an Iranian doctor working for the company which allowed Nasseri to grow up relatively affluently.
-Nasseri has claimed that he was the result of an illegitimate affair, and that his mother was a nurse from Scotland working in the same place but has also claimed a Swedish mother.
+Nasseri has claimed that he was the result of an illegitimate affair, and that his mother was a nurse from Scotland working in the same place but had also claimed a Swedish mother.
 However, these claims were never substantiated, and it is most likely that Nasseri's mother was an Iranian homemaker.
-At age of 28, he arrived in the United Kingdom in September 1973, to take a three-year course in Yugoslav studies at the University of Bradford.
+Aged 28, he arrived in the United Kingdom in September 1973, to take a three-year course in Yugoslav studies at the University of Bradford.

 Life in Terminal 1

 Nasseri alleged that he was expelled from Iran in 1977 for protests against the Shah and after a long battle, involving applications in several countries, was awarded refugee status by the United Nations High Commissioner for Refugees in Belgium.
 This allegedly permitted residence in many other European countries.
 However, this claim was disputed, with investigations showing that Nasseri was never expelled from Iran.

-He was able to travel between the UK and France, but in 1988, his papers were lost when his briefcase was allegedly stolen.
+He was able to travel between the United Kingdom and France, but in 1988, his papers were lost when his briefcase was allegedly stolen.
 Others indicate that Nasseri actually mailed his documents to Brussels while on board a ferry to Britain, lying about them being stolen.
 Arriving in London, he was returned to France when he failed to present a passport to British immigration officials.
-At the French airport he was unable to prove his identity or refugee status and so was detained at the waiting area for travelers without papers.
+At the French airport, he was unable to prove his identity or refugee status and was detained in the waiting area for travellers without papers.

 Nasseri's case was later taken on by French human rights lawyer Christian Bourget.

 Attempts were then made to have new documents issued from Belgium, but the authorities there would do so only if Nasseri presented himself in person.
 In 1995, the Belgian authorities granted permission for him to travel to Belgium, but only if he agreed to live there under the supervision of a social worker.
 Nasseri refused this on the grounds of wanting to enter the UK as originally intended.

-Both France and Belgium offered Nasseri residency, but he refused to sign the papers as they listed him as being Iranian (rather than British) and did not show his preferred name, "Sir Alfred Mehran".
+Both France and Belgium offered Nasseri residency, but he refused to sign the papers as they listed him as being Iranian (rather than British) and did not show his preferred name, "Sir, Alfred Mehran" (including the misplaced comma).
 His refusal to sign the documents was much to the frustration of his lawyer, Bourget.
 When contacted about Nasseri's situation, his family stated that they believed he was living the life he wanted.